Purity spiral

-A purity spiral is argued to occur when a community's primary focus becomes implementing a single value that has no upper limit, and where that value does not have an agreed interpretation.
+According to commentator Gavin Haynes, a purity spiral occurs when a community's primary focus becomes implementing a single value that has no upper limit, and where that value does not have an agreed interpretation.
+Notable historical examples to which the term has been applied include the French Revolution, the Moscow Trials, McCarthyism in the United States, and the Chinese Cultural Revolution.